-The applicant must either be the project's: ☐ lead producer; or ☐ writer, director, or writer/director.
-To be eligible for the DDF, the applicant must: ☐ be a New Zealand citizen or permanent resident; hold or have the option to hold the intellectual property rights required to develop, produce and distribute the project.
-Read the Chain of Title information sheet for more detail; The applicant can either apply as: □ an individual; or □ a company.
-If applying on behalf of a company, the individual lead applicant must be a director of the company and it must be a New Zealand company; that is, the company must be incorporated and carrying out business in New Zealand, and its central management and/ or control must be held by New Zealand citizens or permanent residents.
-The project must: have significant New Zealand content in accordance with section 18 of the New Zealand Film Commission Act 1978.
-(Read the New Zealand Content Information Sheet for more details). $\ \square$ be intended to be a feature length documentary (minimum 80mins duration) have a director attached (if the lead applicant is not the director or writer/director)
+The a pplicant must either be the project's: lead producer; or writer, director, or writer/director.
+To be eligible for the DDF, the applicant must: be a New Zealand citizen or permanent resident; hold or have the option to hold the intellectual property rights required to develop, produce and distribute the project.
+Read the Chain of Title information sheet for more detail; The a pplicant can either apply as: an individual; or a company. of the lying on behalf of a company, the individual lead applicant must be a director company and it must be a New Zealand company; that is, the company must corporated and carrying out business in New Zealand, and its central gement and/ or control must be held by New Zealand citizens or permanent ents.
+The p roject must: have significant New Zealand content in accordance with section 18 of the New Zealand Film Commission Act 1978.
+(Read the New Zealand Content Information Sheet for more details). be intended to be a feature length documentary (minimum 80mins duration) have a director attached (if the lead applicant is not the director or writer/director)